OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 There can also be multiple sub-limits that apply to the same location in a nested hierarchy.

-An example of this might be a US Earthquake sub-limit with nested regional sub-limits on an account covering a global set of locations.
+An example of this might be a US Wind sub-limit with nested regional sub-limits on an account covering multi-state locations.

 If we add a US Earthquake sub-limit to example 3 above, we must 'tag' all of the US sub-limit locations by adding a second record per location to the locations file.

 |

-**Example 5 - nested hierarchal conditions**
+**Example 4 - nested hierarchal conditions**

 |